 Whichever Louvre entrance you decide to use, make sure to buy your tickets online before you go.
-If not, you can expect to wait in line for two or even three hours before you get inside.
 Tickets are available for online purchase via the Louvre official website.
 However, we recommend using Tiqets.com, a service that sends your tickets directly to your smartphone after purchase.
 When you use Tiqets.com you can choose your arrival time and are guaranteed a maximum wait time of 30 minutes.
 They’ll also give you a free audio guide to the museum.
 This is definitely the easiest and fastest way to access the Louvre Museum.

 Getting the Paris Museum Pass

 The Paris Museum Pass is a must-have if you are planning on visiting a few museums during your stay in Paris.
 The Pass gives you unlimited access to over 60 museums and monuments.
 You’ll also get priority access to the Louvre with their ‘fast-line’ located at the Pyramid entrance.
 There are similar priority access lines for Paris Museums Pass holders at other major museums like L’Orangerie and the Musée D’Orsay.
 Get all the info you’ll need on the Paris Museum Pass.
 And for everything you need to know about the other great museums you’ll be able to access with the pass, check out our full Paris Museums Guide.